-- Submitted For Your Perusal is a weblog wherein Matt Thomas shares with you things he thinks are interesting.
+Submitted For Your Perusal is a weblog wherein Matt Thomas shares and writes about things he thinks are interesting.
+More…

 Submitted For Your Perusal is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.